powerpak/tqdm-ruby/README.md

 It is a port of the excellent [tdqm library][tqdm] for python. tqdm (read taqadum, تقدّم) means "progress" in Arabic.

-Call `#tqdm` on any `Enumerable`, which returns an enhanced clone on which iteration automatically prints an animated progress bar.
+Call `#tqdm` on any `Enumerable`, which returns an enhanced clone that animates a textual progress meter while iterating.

 ```ruby
 require 'tqdm'